 Illinois Motorcycle Regulations

-If you’ve been involved in a motorcycle accident and are in the midst of recovering from personal injury, you need an attorney that has extensive experience dealing with motor vehicle case law that can ensure that your rights are being protected.
-Understanding the various laws and regulations surrounding motor vehicles and motorcycles will not only help me get the best result for your case, but it will also help you avoid being taken advantage of if you've been the victim of an accident.
+If you’ve been involved in a motorcycle accident and are in the midst of recovering from a personal injury, you need an attorney that has extensive experience dealing with motor vehicle case law that can ensure that your rights are being protected.
+My understanding of the various laws and regulations surrounding motor vehicles and motorcycles will not only help get the best result for your case, but it will also help you avoid being taken advantage of if you've been the victim of an accident.
 Here are a few basic motorcycle regulations that are important to remember: